Institute for Research into Organisations, Work and Employment (iROWE)

 Our research reaches and informs diverse audiences.
 We regularly present at academic conferences including the International Labour Process Conference, the Gender Work and Organisation Conference and the British Sociological Association Annual Conference.
 We are often invited to speak at events, training and workshops held by organisations such as the Chartered Institute of Personnel and Development (CIPD), the Advisory Conciliation and Arbitration Service (ACAS) and the Trades Union Congress (TUC).
 We also share our research with regional and national policymakers, including the Lancashire Enterprise Partnership and the North West Labour Party.

 iROWE has expertise across a broad range of disciplines. iROWE offers a supportive and innovative environment for those wishing to pursue postgraduate research degrees and has a substantial array of expertise across the team.
+We are currently supervising the following students and topics:

 If you are interested in undertaking any postgraduate research degrees please contact: firstname.lastname@example.org